dandean/Ajax.JSONRequest/README.md

 technique, we're stuck having to make informed guesses about what's going on.

 This example makes a request to an invalid URL.
-Since the callback is not invoked within the default *timeout* period (10 seconds) the request is "cancelled" and the onFailure callback is invoke.
+Since the callback is not invoked within the default `timeout` period (10 seconds) the request is "cancelled" and the `onFailure` callback is invoked if specified.

 <pre>
 new Ajax.JSONRequest('http://api.flickr.com/services/feeds/asdfasdfasdfasdfasdfsdf', {